Free Word Games -

-These free word games deliver imagination stretchers on steroids.
+These activities for public speaking deliver imagination stretchers on steroids.
 If you've never interviewed a red cabbage or wondered what it was like to passionately campaign to save the lesser-spotted-three footed-teddy-bear from extinction, now's your chance!

-All the free word games I've listed, I used in my own teaching.
-They were picked up readily by children from approximately 12 years old and up and were equally successful with adults.
+The 10 I've listed below I used in my own teaching.
+They were picked up readily and enjoyed by students from middle school onwards.
+They've been equally successful with adults too.

-• Some willing people: You can play them in small groups of 3-5 or larger.
-The optimum number is about 15.
-Any more than 20 and some games become too cumbersome to manage.
+1. Some willing people: You can play these improv games in groups as small as 3-5.
+The optimum number is between 8 - 15 people.
+Any more than 20 and some activities become too cumbersome to manage.

-• Some ground rules: Why rules?
+2. Some ground rules: Why rules?
 You are asking people to take risks.
-You don't want them annihilated by mockery or derisive comment their first time out.
+You don't want them annihilated by mockery or a flip derisive comment their first time out.

-3. Recognize the effort being made by other players.
+- Recognize and respect the effort being made by other players.

-• Some courage: If you've not played improvisational drama or word games before the initial challenge to 'get-over-yourself' and 'get-on-with-it' is quite big.
-Once you've made the leap and safely landed on the other side, you'll wonder what all the fuss was about.
-Know these free word games are going to help you grow as a speaker as well as a fun loving human being.
-You will gain.
-They are worth the risk.
+4. Some courage: If you've not played improv games before the initial challenge for people to "get-over-themselves" and "get-on-with-it" is quite big.
+Once they've made the leap and safely landed on the other side, they'll wonder what all the fuss was about.
+Players will develop as speakers as well as having fun.
+The benefits far outstrip the risk!

 How do you begin?

-Try the easier free word games first to develop trust and confidence.
+Try the easier activities first to develop trust and confidence.

-I found these an invaluable teaching tool.
-They provided opportunity to myself and students to comment on the positive aspects of the game as well as the challenges.
-If you make them quick and focused between games, you'll find people readily taking up and applying their insights in the next exercise.
+If you make them quick and focused between activities, you'll find people readily taking up and applying their insights in the next exercise.

 To play you need: